Tomorrow (The Bear)

 "Tomorrow" is the first episode of the third season of the American comedy-drama television series The Bear.
 It is the 19th overall episode of the series and was written by series creator Christopher Storer from a story he co-wrote with cast member Matty Matheson, and directed by Storer.
 It was released on Hulu on June 26, 2024, along with the rest of the season.

-The series follows Carmen "Carmy" Berzatto, an award-winning chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop and revamps the shop into a fine dining establishment, "The Bear".
-In the episode, Carmy reminisces over his past experiences in other restaurants as he tries to move forward with the new restaurant's structure.
+The series follows Carmen "Carmy" Berzatto, an award-winning chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop and revamps the shop into a fine dining establishment, the Bear.
+In the episode, Carmy reminisces over his past experiences in other restaurants as he tries to move forward with the newly open River North place.
+The episode has scant dialogue; most of the spoken lines are fragments of memory, only a handful taking place in the contemporary timeline.

-The season-three premiere of The Bear has been ranked as both the best and the worst installment of the series.
+Jeremy Allen White was nominated for a Primetime Emmy Award for his performance in this episode.

 Plot

 The episode is presented as a nonlinear, intertwining collection of flashbacks as Carmy goes to work the morning after the soft opening of The Bear.
+After establishing shots of the city of Chicago, Lake Michigan, and Carmy in his apartment, a title card states PART III.